strategist922/SolutionArchitects/README.md

 ### Create Azure SQL Data Warehouse tables

+Next you need to create the matching tables in the SQL Data Warehouse.
+You can do this by following these steps:

+1. Start Visual Studio.
+Note that you must have installed the SQL Server Data Tools.
 Connect to the Data Warehouse using SQL Server Data Tools Preview in Visual Studio 2015 using the following settings:
    - Server name: **personal-[*UNIQUE*].database.windows.net**
    - Authentication: **SQL Server Authentication**
    - Login: **personaluser**